-36. The Board shall review this Policy one year after full deployment of the body-worn cameras by the Service, and thereafter at least once every three years, and make any amendments it determines are appropriate, having regard to the Policy's purposes, insights gained through the Service's deployment and experience with body-worn cameras, and academic or expert research findings concerning the use of body-worn cameras by police services.
+42. The Board will review this Policy within one year after full deployment of the bodyworn cameras by the Service, and thereafter, at least once every three years, and make any amendments it determines are appropriate, having regard to the Policy's purposes, insights gained through the Service's deployment and experience with body-worn cameras, and academic or expert research findings concerning the use of body-worn cameras by police services.